alexlabuda/alex-labuda/content/blog/revenue-forecasting/index.markdown

 In this post, I'll begin by visualizing marketing related time-series data which includes revenue and spend for several direct marketing channels.

-I will then fit a simple regression model and examine the effect of each channel on revenue.
+I will fit a simple regression model and examine the effect of each channel on revenue.

 In order to better understand the reliability of each coefficient, I will fit many bootstrapped resamples to develop a more robust estimate of each coefficient.